NotReal003/support/docs/privacy.md

 Only the Owner and Admin have access to this information.

-::: tip
+::: INFO
-**PLEASE NOTE:** We currently use Cloudflare and Railway Hosting, so some non-personal data may be collected.
+We currently use Cloudflare and Railway Hosting, so some non-personal data may be collected.
 Feel free to explore the resources provided by us.
 :::

 ## Data Collection by GitHub